airbytehq/airbyte/docs/integrations/sources/postgres.md

 Possible solutions include:
 - [Recommended] Set [`hot_standby_feedback`](https://www.postgresql.org/docs/14/runtime-config-replication.html#GUC-HOT-STANDBY-FEEDBACK) to `true` on the replica server.
 This parameter will prevent the primary server from deleting the write-ahead logs when the replica is busy serving user queries.
 However, the downside is that the write-ahead log will increase in size.
+- [Recommended] Sync data when there is no update running in the primary server, or sync data from the primary server.
 - [Not Recommended] Increase [`max_standby_archive_delay`](https://www.postgresql.org/docs/14/runtime-config-replication.html#GUC-MAX-STANDBY-ARCHIVE-DELAY) and [`max_standby_streaming_delay`](https://www.postgresql.org/docs/14/runtime-config-replication.html#GUC-MAX-STANDBY-STREAMING-DELAY) to be larger than the amount of time needed to complete the data sync.
 However, it is usually hard to tell how much time it will take to sync all the data.
 This approach is not very practical.

 One optimization on the Airbyte side is to break one large and long sync into multiple small ones.
 This improvement is tracked in https://github.com/airbytehq/airbyte/issues/13783.